 Diagnosis

-To diagnose keratoconus, your eye doctor will review your medical and family history and conduct an eye exam.
-Other tests also may be done to find out more about the shape of your cornea.
-Tests to diagnose keratoconus include:
+To diagnose keratoconus, an eye doctor will review a medical and family history and do an eye exam.
+Other tests also may be done to find out more about the shape of the cornea.

 • Slit-lamp examination.
 This test involves directing a vertical beam of light on the surface of the eye and using a low-powered microscope to view the eye.
-The eye doctor evaluates the shape of your cornea and looks for other potential problems in the eye.
+The eye doctor evaluates the shape of the cornea and looks for other potential problems in the eye.

 • Keratometry.
 This exam involves focusing a circle of light on the cornea and measures the reflection.
 This determines the basic shape of the cornea.